confronter/Deadpool-Md/README.md

 </p>

 <p align="center">
-𝘿𝙀𝘼𝘿𝙋𝙊𝙊𝙇-𝙈𝘿 Multi Device is a whatsapp bot created by <a href="https://github.com/Confronter" target="_blank">Frank</a> .
+LUERHEEM-𝙈𝘿 Multi Device is a whatsapp bot created by <a href="https://github.com/Confronter" target="_blank">Frank</a> .
 Star the repo with courage 🌟.
 </p>